Jackmpauly/CPSC-392-Final-Project/README.md

 - [CHATGPT (to help with implementation of sklearn and pandas documentation)](https://chat.openai.com/chat)

 # Who Did What?
-Jack: Questions 1 & 2 about Barry Bonds & clustering batters
+Jack: Questions 1 & 2 about Barry Bonds & clustering batter

 Zach: Questions 3 & 4 about a PCA model & pitchers